Online Self-Scheduling Frequently Asked Questions

 January 21, 2019

 We are fortunate to work with some of the nation’s largest hospitals, health systems, and clinics in their efforts to improve patient experience and access to care.
 We’ve learned a lot from these customers; knowledge which has helped us refine and develop our solution over the years.
-We’ve also noticed over this time, though, that our customers often have the same questions when learning about online self-scheduling and how it can specifically help their organization.
-Here are the most frequently asked questions we’ve encountered that we feel are worth sharing.
+We’ve also noticed over this time, though, that our customers often have the same frequently asked questions when learning about online self-scheduling and how it can specifically help their organization.
+Here are the ones we’ve encountered the most that we feel are worth sharing.

 We have “request an appointment” on our website, isn’t that the same thing as online self-scheduling?

-This is a common misconception.
+As far as online self-scheduling frequently asked questions go, this is definitely the most common.
+It is also a common misconception.
 Online scheduling is more effective than the well-known “request an appointment” feature because it gives patients the opportunity to actually schedule an appointment with their healthcare provider in real-time via any device, any time of day or night.
 No need for patients to call to schedule an appointment or wait to be contacted by the provider’s office to complete the booking process, which is how “request an appointment” features work.
 With online self-scheduling, patients have a real-time view into a provider’s schedule, can choose the day or time option that works best for them, and immediately book that appointment on the spot.

 How does online self-scheduling work?